ChrisAlexNorman/CUBRIC_FC/README.md

 The [micapipe toolbox](https://micapipe.readthedocs.io/en/latest/pages/01.whatyouneed/index.html) was used to process structural and functional NIfTI data using established pipelines, see *micapipe/README.md*.
 The outputs are stored in *data/mica_processed*.

+Functional gradients were extracted and analysed alongside other data features using tools in *gradients*.

 ## Environment ##
 | *Software* | *Version*     | *Further info* |
 |------------|---------------|----------------|